ArianeMora/scivae/README.md

  of labels and seeing if a simple classifier can distingush your classes better than with the raw data.

 ## Users
+Tested in python 3.10 on a Mac (without M1 chip - this won't work on a Mac with a M1 since they don't work well with tensorflow).

-Check out the install page and the documentation or our package on pip: https://pypi.org/project/scivae/1.0.4/
+Check out the install page and the documentation or our package on pip: https://pypi.org/project/scivae
 ```
 pip install scivae
 ```

-### Running
+### Documentation

 It is very easy to call the basic VAE.
 Simply install the package (or raw code).
 Then you need to setup a config dictionary.
 This is pretty self explanatory.

 ```
 from scivae import *